onqtam/headjack/docs/why/COLLECTIVE_INTELLIGENCE.md

 https://en.wikipedia.org/wiki/Prediction_market

+we can even give more weight to recent successful predictions and discount the earliest ones - when someone was still learning to think probabilistically and knew little about the world

 on prediction markets...
 Involving money & futures contracts on any outcome might put skin in the game but has proven controversial (especially when it comes to terrorist attacks & assassinations): https://en.wikipedia.org/wiki/Policy_Analysis_Market